airborne-commando/OPSEC-OSINT-Tools/README.md

 ## In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a visit from a govt in Russia resulting in airstrikes.

-  - In 2016, during the complex Syrian Civil War, various rebel groups—some with good intentions and others with nefarious motives—sought to overthrow President Assad.
-The chaos allowed terrorist groups to flourish, prompting intervention from the United States and Russia, with the former supporting rebels and the latter aiding Assad.
-An anonymous user on 4chan's Syria General board (SG) claimed that a Syrian rebel group, Jaysh al-Izza, posted a video on YouTube revealing their secret encampment.
-The group, linked to Al-Qaeda, was seen by 4chan users as a target.
-A notable 4chan user, Ivan Sirenko, who had connections with the Russian military, received the coordinates from the 4chan community and tweeted them to the Russian Ministry of Defense.
-This led to an airstrike on the encampment.
-Two months later, the same rebel group posted another video showing a new training camp.
-4chan users once again pinpointed the location using landmarks seen in the video.
-After thorough verification, they sent the coordinates to Ivan, who facilitated another Russian airstrike.[^8][^7]
+>In 2016, amid the Syrian Civil War, rebel groups tried to overthrow President Assad, leading to foreign involvement from the U.S. and Russia.
+On 4chan, users identified a rebel camp from a Jaysh al-Izza video and relayed its coordinates to Russian contacts, resulting in airstrikes after the camp was located twice (Pezle, 2022).[^8][^7]

 UPDATE: Turns out it was a really complex war[^19] the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
 Thus bad opsec.

 ## In 2017, Shia LaBeouf had a protest due to Trumps election; this resulted in a basket weaving image board using OSINT and [sky patterns to figure out where a flag is.

-- In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
+>In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
 Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
 A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
 The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.[^6]

 ## Digital profiling (OSINT profiling).